karkman/TidyTuesday/README.md

 # TidyTuesdays
-This repository contains data wrangling on #TiduTuesday data sets.
+This repository contains data wrangling on #TidyTuesday data sets.